 In this hour-long webinar, participants got the “nuts and bolts” about how to be involved in this GLOBE campaign.
 We covered the expectations for involvement and describe the goals for this campaign.
 Participants learned how to navigate through the website, which protocols are involved, how to share updates on students’ data collection and research efforts, and will have a chance to ask questions.

 In this hour-long webinar, participants learned more about the six protocols that are available for being used in this campaign.
 Our guest scientist, Dr. Stephanie Schollaert Uz, described some of the variables that are impacted during an El Niño event, and why some regions of the world will experience completely different conditions than others.
 We will share more information about how to collect and report data for this field campaign, including hearing from GLOBE teachers who have used the protocols, and will have time for questions and answers.
-GLOBE Teachers/Trainers featured: Mladen Matvijev, Kevin Czajkowski (also a member of the El Niño Field Campaign Team), Rick Sharpe, Vicky Gorman, and Mike Jabot.
+GLOBE Teachers/Trainers featured: Mladen Matvijev, Kevin Czajkowski (also a member of the El Niño Student Research Campaign Team), Rick Sharpe, Vicky Gorman, and Mike Jabot.